 The Art on Campus Committee shall review works of art offered to the campus and recommend acceptance or rejection.
 The Art on Campus Committee has final approval and acceptance of recommended art acquisitions.
 The Foundation Director, in consultation with the Art on Campus committee or it's designee and other appropriate staff, shall negotiate and execute appropriate contracts to acquire each approved work of art with the goal of acquiring work that is unrestricted and may be used by the college at its discretion and without limitations.

-Works of art must be located in areas that are accessible and visible to the college community and visitors to the campuses.
-The placement of work should be done in consultation with Facilities Department staff and the ADA committee and must also take into account the location of the site, environmental conditions, maintenance requirements, quality, security of the art and, in the case of a commission, whether the artist can complete the work within the strictures of a contractually established timetable, budget and other considerations.
+Committee-approved works of art must be located in areas that are accessible and visible to the college community and visitors to the campuses.
+The placement of committee-approved work should be done in consultation with Facilities Department staff and the ADA committee and must also take into account the location of the site, environmental conditions, maintenance requirements, quality, security of the art and, in the case of a commission, whether the artist can complete the work within the strictures of a contractually established timetable, budget and other considerations.
 The site for the work must comply with all ADA and safety regulations as well as applicable regulatory codes adhered to by the college.
 Aesthetics of safety barriers for art work should be considered.
 Concerns or complaints about placement of artwork will be reviewed by the Art on Campus Committee either in person or in writing with the goal of resolving the issue informally.
 If the individual(s) is not satisfied with the outcome, an appeal may be made to the College President who has final authority.

 Ownership, Relocation, and Deacquisition